hyperactive-project/Hyperactive/docs/source/user_guide/integrations.rst

 Framework Integrations
 ======================

-Use Hyperactive with your favorite ML frameworks.
-These integrations provide drop-in replacements for tools like ``GridSearchCV``, letting you use any Hyperactive optimizer with minimal code changes.
+Hyperactive integrates with popular ML frameworks, providing drop-in replacements for tools like ``GridSearchCV``.
+Each ML framework has its own conventions for training and evaluation.
+The integration classes handle cross-validation setup, scoring metrics, and parameter translation, so you can use any optimizer with scikit-learn, sktime, skpro, or PyTorch models.

 ----